This basic steel cut oats recipe is the perfect ratio of oats to liquid for the creamiest, dreamiest canvas for your breakfast creations!

 This basic recipe delicious on its own, but it's also meant to go with any flavor variations you choose.

 - Apple cinnamon - This is a classic oatmeal flavor and it's SO good!
-Add chopped apples (ooooh, or sautéed apples), walnuts or pecans, a drizzle of maple syrup, and cinnamon dusted over the top.
+Add chopped apples (ooooh, or warm sautéed apples), walnuts or pecans, a drizzle of maple syrup, and cinnamon dusted over the top.

 Step 1: Heat coconut oil over medium heat in a medium-large saucepan.